plausible/docs/docs/funnel-analysis.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::note
-Funnel analysis is an upcoming premium feature that's free-to-use during the private preview.
-Pricing will be announced soon.
+Funnel analysis is part of the Plausible Business plan.
+To continue using funnels after your trial, please upgrade to the Business plan.
 :::

 You can follow the visitor journey from a landing page to a conversion with our multi-step funnel analysis.
 The insights from the marketing funnel allow you to uncover possible issues, optimize your site and increase the conversion rate.